This is a "sensor mode only" version of my plant watering alarm Chirp.

 Be sure to coat the whole thing - the sensor part, the electronics and the cable connection itself so no bare copper or solder is accessible to the water.

 Pre-coated version is available since December 2016.
 The sensor is coated in epoxy resin, cured and additionally protected by adhesive-lined heat shrink.
 The 1m (3 feet) long cable is pre-soldered.
+Light sensor is covered by heatshrink, so the light reading will always report total darkness.

 The pinout of the rugged version (with white cable):